 Our vision is to deliver an authentic education for the 21st century for children from the age of 14 – 18.
-The aim of the curriculum is to ensure all students are inspired with a passion for learning and achieve high levels of academic success in a broad range subjects whilst at the same time equipping them with the knowledge and skills required to play an active and successful role in today’s highly competitive and fast-changing world.
+The aim of the curriculum is to ensure all students achieve high-level qualifications in a broad range of subjects, whilst simultaneously equipping them with the skills required to play an active role in the modern, highly-competitive and fast-changing world.

-Space Studio West London curriculum aims are to:
+The curriculum aims of Space Studio West London are to:

 - Ensure a broad curriculum coverage